jimbobding/Cocktail-buddy-jim/README.md

 ### Fonts

-The main fonts I settled on was [Slabo](("https://fonts.googleapis.com/css2?family=Slabo+27px:100,300,400,700&display=swap")) which was used for the main body of the app, I choose this as I wanted it to look stylish but still approachable easy to read but with character.
+The main fonts I settled on was [Cinzel]((https://fonts.google.com/specimen/Cinzel?preview.text=cinzel&preview.text_type=custom&query=cin")) which was used for the main body of the app, I choose this as I wanted it to look stylish but still approachable easy to read and with character.
-The other font I used was [Fredericka the Great]("https://fonts.googleapis.com/css?family=Fredericka+the+Great:100,300,400,700&display=swap"), this was used on the cocktail headings to give a slightly classier look, in keeping with an old school cocktail menu heading.

 ### Colours

 The colour of white and black are used for the main body of the app.
 The navbar and footer are black which wrap the body which has a background of white, i felt I wanted to keep this clean and simple as here would be a fair bit going on in the body with different cards having differnet colours on them.
 I also wanted to use colours that would signify the use of the functionality to the user’s red being danger green beI also used a red colour ing a success and blue being neutral.

 [flatui colorpicker](http://www.flatuicolorpicker.com)